luskaner/ageLANServer/README.md

 You and all the clients connecting to your server are only authorized to use this software if:

-- Owning a **legal license** of Age of Empires 2 Definitive Edition (and all relevant DLC's).
+- Owning a **legal license** of Age of Empires II Definitive Edition or Age of Empires III Definitive Edition (and all relevant DLC's).
 - Comply with all the game terms of service.
 - Use this software for personal use.
 - Use this software in a LAN environment.

-Disclaimer: This software is not affiliated with Xbox Game Studios, Microsoft Corporation, Forgotten Empires LLC, World's Edge LLC, or any other entity that is involved in the development of Age of Empires 2 Definitive Edition.
+Disclaimer: This software is not affiliated with Xbox Game Studios, Microsoft Corporation, Forgotten Empires, World's Edge, Tantalus Media, Wicked Witch, CaptureAge or any other entity that is involved in the development of Age of Empires II Definitive
+Edition or
+Age of Empires III Definitive Edition.